42sixsolutions/claire/README.md

 Unit and regression tests were automated using JUnit, Karma, and Jasmine.
 The tests are located in throughout the repository (e.g., [openFDAClientTest](claire-client/openfda-client/src/test/java/com/_42six/claire/openfda/OpenFDAClientTest.java) and [ResponseTranslatorTest](claire-web/src/test/java/com/_42six/claire/web/ResponseTranslatorTest.java)).

 ## Set Up or Used Continuous Integration and Continuous Deployment
 Travis CI was used for continuous integration and deployment on OpenShift while Jenkins was used for continuous integration and deployment on ARC.
-Travis CI outside of OpenShift while Jenkins is set up as an OpenShift gear.
+Travis CI resides outside of OpenShift while Jenkins is set up as an OpenShift gear.

 [Architecture of Prototype, including CI and CD](claire_diagram.jpg)